samyilin/dotfiles/MacOS Essential Packages.md

 chsh -s "$(brew --prefix)/bin/bash"

 ```

 ## Making sure that homebrew packages are used first in bash scripts

 Also, coreutils would alias all their installs with a g (ggrep instead
 of grep), so make sure you adjust any script to use to use those.
+This
+is within my .profile.

 ```sh
 export PATH="/opt/homebrew/bin:$PATH"
 export PATH="/opt/homebrew/sbin:$PATH"